bookingactivities/booking-activities/readme.txt

 * Fix - Bookings could be still pending after an WC order failed
 * Fix - Bookings status were not up to date in WooCommerce's notifications
 * Fix - Events didn't appear when "repeat to" value was set to tomorrow
+* Fix - Custom messages were not translated on multilangual sites
 * Lib - Updated FullCalendar to 3.7.0 and Moment JS to 2.19.2

 = 1.2.1 - 2017/11/17 =